 If there is heavy snow on the roads (over 2 inches) we will fit the snow ploughs to the gritting lorries and plough the highest priority roads e.g. access to the hospital, villages, grid roads.
-Anything under this level of snow the ploughs will not be used as they may be damaged.
+Anything under this level of snow the ploughs will not be used as they may become damaged and could damage the road surface too.